systerel/S2OPC/README.md

  Server side (e.g.: tests/services/toolkit_test_server.c):
 * Endpoint descriptions configuration on Toolkit initialization
-* 1 address space configuration on Toolkit intialization
+* 1 address space configuration on Toolkit initialization
 * Checks and accepts several instances of secure channel
 * Checks and accepts activation of several sessions with an anonymous user
 * Accepts to treat one service request at the same time: